tom-draper/clockin/README.md

 clockin start
 ```

-With multiple work sessions running at once, you can keep track of them by providing a name identifier:
+You can keep track of multiple work sessions running at once by providing a name identifier:

 ```bash
 clockin start homework